 Each type of productive asset has its own characteristics and pros and cons.
 Here is a quick rundown of some of the potential investments you might make as you start your journey:

-- Business Equity - When you own equity in a business, you are entitled to a share of the profit or losses generated by that company's operating activity.
-Whether you decide to own that equity by acquiring a small business outright or buying shares of a publicly traded business through the purchase of stock, business equity has historically been the most rewarding asset class for investors.
+When you own equity in a business, you are entitled to a share of the profit or losses generated by that company's operating activity.
+Whether you decide to own that equity by acquiring a small business outright or buying shares of a publicly-traded business through the purchase of stock, business equity has historically been the most rewarding asset class for investors.
 So much so that it has been wisely observed that a good business is a gift that keeps on giving.

-- Fixed Income Securities - When you buy a fixed income security, you are really lending money to the bond issuer in exchange for interest income.
-There are a myriad of ways you can do it, from buying certificates of deposit and money markets to corporate bonds, tax-free municipal bonds to a variety of U.S. savings bonds.
+When you buy fixed-income security, you are really lending money to the bond issuer in exchange for interest income.
+There is a myriad of ways you can do it, from buying certificates of deposit and money markets to corporate bonds, tax-free municipal bonds to a variety of U.S. savings bonds.

-- Intangible Property and Rights - Personally, I adore this asset class when it is done right because you can create things out of thin air that go on to print money for you.
+Personally, I adore this asset class when it is done right because you can create things out of thin air that goes on to print money for you.
 Intangible property includes everything from trademarks and patents to music royalties and copyrights.
 I'm particularly fond of the latter.
 Over my lifetime, my copyrights alone have generated a lot of money that I was able to use for other purposes, including redeploying the cash to buy stocks, taking vacations, or donating to my family's charitable foundation.

-- Farmland or Other Commodity-Producing Goods - Although it often involves real estate, investments in commodity-producing activities are fundamentally different in that you are either producing or extracting something from the ground or nature, often improving it, and selling it for what you hope is a profit.
-If oil is discovered on your land, you can extract it and take cash from the sales.
+Although it often involves real estate, investments in commodity-producing activities are fundamentally different in that you are either producing or extracting something from the ground or nature, often improving it, and selling it for what you hope is a profit.
+If recoverable oil is discovered on your land, you can extract it and take cash from the sales.
 If you grow corn, you can sell it, increasing your cash with every successful season.
 The risks are significant—bad weather, disasters, and other challenges can and have caused folks to go bankrupt by investing in this asset class—but so, too, can be the rewards.

 Decide How You Want To Own Those Assets

-- Outright Ownership - If you opt for outright ownership, you are going to be buying shares of individual companies directly so that you see them somewhere on your balance sheet or the balance sheet of an entity you control.
+If you opt for outright ownership, you are going to be buying shares of individual companies directly so that you see them somewhere on your balance sheet or the balance sheet of an entity you control.
 In this instance, you become an actual shareholder in a company and even have voting rights.
-Owning shares of a company may give you access to dividend income and your net worth can rise along with the company's.
+Owning shares of a company may give you access to dividend income and your net worth can rise along with the company's value.